Do Patti: Development

-The film was officially announced on 5 July 2023 as a Netflix thriller, titled Do Patti and led by Kajol and Kriti Sanon, in their second film post after Dilwale (2015).
+The film was officially announced on 5 July 2023 as a Netflix thriller, titled Do Patti and led by Kriti Sanon and Kajol Devgan, in their second film post Dilwale (2015).
 It also marks Kanika Dhillon's production debut under Kathha Pictures, with Kriti Sanon turning producer as well, under her banner Blue Butterfly Films.
 In October 2023, television actor Shaheer Sheikh joined the cast.

 Filming

 Principal photography commenced in August 2023.
 Filming took place in Mumbai, Nainital, and Dehradun.
 The filming wrapped up in December 2023.

 Music

 The first single titled "Raanjhan" was released on 4 October 2024.
 The second single titled "Akhiyaan De Kol" was released on 18 October 2024.

 The song "Akhiyaan De Kol" was a remake of the song "Ankhiyan Nu Rehan De" by the Pakistani singer Reshma.